 A review, and subsequent revision, of existing procurement procedures and bid specifications to ensure that, to the maximum extent possible, all agencies and instrumentalities of the state purchase recycled products.
-Provided, That recycled paper products shall be given a price preference of ten percent; Provided, however, That priority shall be given to paper products with the highest postconsumer content.
+Provided, That recycled paper products shall be given a price preference of ten percent; Provided, however, That priority shall be given to paper products with the highest post-consumer content.

 - The Purchasing Division participates in a cooperative purchasing contract with the State of Oregon for Office Supplies.
-The contract, currently effective until December 19, 2022, contains a 'green products' grouping, which agencies may utilize. - 2) The Purchasing Division awarded a new statewide contract for sanitary paper and bathroom supplies (SANPAP21), effective December 1, 2020, and good through November 30, 2020.
+The contract, currently effective until December 19, 2022, contains a 'green products' grouping, which agencies may utilize.

+- 2) The Purchasing Division renewed its statewide contract for sanitary paper and bathroom supplies (SANPAP21), effective December 1, 2020, and good through June 30, 2022.
 This contract is a statewide contract which is mandatory for use by all state agencies under the authority of the Purchasing Division.
-As part of this contract, specified requirements on the following items are included: - Consumer Bath Tissue: Postconsumer waste of no less than 25%Roll Towels: Post-consumer
+As part of this contract, specified requirements on the following items are included:

+- Consumer Bath Tissue:

+Post-consumer waste of no less

+than 25%Roll Towels:

-- waste of no less than 40% and recovered fiber content of at least 40% - Folded Towels: Post-consumer waste of no less than 40% and recovered fiber content of at least 40% - Kitchen Towels: Post-consumer waste of no less than 40% and recovered fiber content of at least 40% - 3) On behalf of the Department of Environmental Protection, the Purchasing Division renewed a paper recycling collection contract for state agency use on the State Capitol Complex and throughout the Kanawha County area.
-This contract (Procurement Folder # DEP192526) was renewed, effective March 15, 2020, and good through March 14, 2021, and is currently available to state agencies in designated locations. - 4) As part of its green products initiative, the Purchasing Division solicited and awarded a new contract for motor vehicles during Fiscal Year 2021.
-The contract, which was effective November 1, 2020, and is good through October 31, 2021, contains several hybrid-vehicle options for the lower-class model vehicles.
-This is just one more example of steps the Purchasing Division has taken to offer more environmentally-friendly products within its statewide contracts. - 5) Specifications for paper-related contracts have and will continue to be reviewed to ensure that standard language reflects a ten percent price preference for recycled paper products, based on the highest post-consumer content.
-When necessary and applicable, bid specifications are modified to incorporate this language.
+Post-consumer waste of no less

+- than 40% and recovered fiber content of at least 40% - Folded Towels: Post-consumer waste of no less than 40% and recovered fiber content of at least 40% - Kitchen Towels: Post-consumer waste of no less than 40% and recovered fiber content of at least 40% - 3) On behalf of the Department of Environmental Protection, the Purchasing Division awarded a contract for paper recycling collection for state agency use on the State Capitol Complex and throughout the Kanawha County area.
+This contract (Procurement Folder # DEP829494) was effective March 15, 2021, and is good through March 14, 2022, with three renewal options.
+The contract is available to state agencies in designated locations. - 4) As part of its green products initiative, the Purchasing Division awarded a contract for motor vehicles during Fiscal Year 2021.
+The contract, which was renewed this fiscal year and is effective through October 31, 2022, contains several hybrid-vehicle options for the lower-class model vehicles.
+This is just one more example of steps the Purchasing Division has taken to offer more environmentally-friendly products within its statewide contracts. - 5) The Purchasing Division renewed a statewide contract for lighting with WV Electric Supply Company (LIGHT18), good through April 30, 2022.
+This contract is